newrelic-experimental/instrumenting-battlesnake-nodejs/README.md

  npm install newrelic --save
 ```

-- Download the custom configuration file [(or copy it from this repository)](https://github.com/newrelic-experimental/instrumenting-battlesnake-nodejs/blob/main/newrelic.js), and add it to the root of your Node.js application,
+- Download the custom configuration file [(example here)](https://github.com/newrelic-experimental/instrumenting-battlesnake-nodejs/blob/main/newrelic.js), and add it to the root of your Node.js application,
 - Add New Relic to your application's main module, pasting the following command on the first line of your app's main module:
 ```bash
  require('newrelic');